ckeditor/ckeditor5/packages/ckeditor5-bookmark/docs/features/bookmark.md

 <a id="foo">Foo bar baz</a>
 ```

-will be converted into a bookmark and the output will look like on below example:
+will be converted into a bookmark and the output will look like on the example below:

 ```html
 <a id="foo"></a>Foo bar baz